Code of Conduct

 We are considerate

-Pacific Northwest Drupal Summit is a regional, national, and perhaps even an international event that attracts diverse people from a wide variety of ethnic, cultural, and religious backgrounds.
+The Pacific NW Drupal Summit is an international event that attracts diverse people from a wide variety of ethnic, cultural, and religious backgrounds.
 We acknowledge that cross-cultural communication can often be complicated and encourage everyone to consider both the impact of their actions on those with different backgrounds and experiences and the honest intentions of those who may have unknowingly caused offense.

 We are welcoming

 One of the greatest strengths of the Drupal community is our inclusiveness.
-Making all attendees feel welcome and included at Pacific Northwest Drupal Summit is everyone’s job, including exhibitors and sponsors.
+Making all attendees feel welcome and included at the Pacific NW Drupal Summit is everyone’s job, including exhibitors and sponsors.